rolling-scopes-school/tasks/tasks/connections/milestone_1.registration.md

   succeed: **10 points**
 - _Submit_ button is disabled if form is invalid.
 Also, it should be disabled after http error with type `PrimaryDuplicationException` until the user changes the field value: **10 points**
-- _Submit_ button is disabled and `email` field has error message of taken account if user type the same email address that he tried to send before and got an error `PrimaryDuplicationException`: **10 points**
+- _Submit_ button is disabled (user cannot click it) and `email` field has error message of taken account if user type the same email address that he tried to send before and got an error `PrimaryDuplicationException`: **10 points**
-- _Submit_ button is disabled after clicking while http-request is in progress: **10 points**
+- _Submit_ button is disabled (user cannot click it) after clicking while http-request is in
+  progress: **10 points**

 ### Fines